-Performance-Based Brake Tester (PBBT)
+Performance-Based Brake Testing (PBBT)

-To maintain qualification to utilize a PBBT during a brake inspection, an operator must achieve one of the following:
+To maintain qualification to utilize a PBBT during a North American Standard Inspection, an inspector must achieve one of the following:

-- Successfully complete a PBBT refresher course (four hours minimum) within two years after initial qualification or de-qualification. - Perform a minimum of eight performance-based brake tests annually using a PBBT for which the operator alone takes credit.
+- Successfully complete a PBBT refresher course (four hours minimum) within two years after initial qualification or de-qualification. - Perform a minimum of eight North American Standard Level I, IV or V Inspections annually using a PBBT for which the inspector alone takes credit.